Quantum Immortality and Non-Classical Logic: Quantum Immortality

 \section{Quantum Immortality}

 A conscious observer is placed in a box with a lethal quantum apparatus.
 The contents of the box are completely isolated from the rest of the universe.
-Although the thought experiment does not depend on the details of the lethal apparatus, a particularly clear example is given by \cite{tegmark97} and called the ``quantum gun''.
+Although this thought experiment does not depend on the details of the lethal apparatus, a particularly clear example is given by \cite{tegmark97} and called the ``quantum gun''.
 The quantum gun consists of a gun coupled to a quantum system of a particle in a superposition of two states.
-At regular time intervals, a measurement of this system is made automatically, and if it is found to be in one state the gun fires a bullet, while if it is in the other nothing happens.
-After either firing or not firing, the quantum gun resets: a new superposition is set up and the memoryless process repeats\footnote{This slight variant of Tegmark's quantum gun of \cite{tegmark97} was given in \cite{tegbook}.}.
+At regular time intervals, a measurement of this qubit is made automatically, and if it is found to be in one state the gun fires a bullet, while if it is in the other it does not fire.
+After either firing or not firing, the quantum gun resets: a new superposition is set up and the memoryless process repeats\footnote{This slight variant of Tegmark's quantum gun of \cite{tegmark97} was given in \cite{tegbook}.
+Note that both of Tegmark's versions include an assistant in the box with the observer, but this is not a necessary feature of the setup and has been omitted through automation here.}.
 Each independent occurrence of this process we call a \emph{trial}.
 We take this or a similar lethal setup to be indefinitely repeatable and to occur every second\footnote{The time interval is not important to the subsequent argument, other than to allow for many repetitions within a human lifetime.}.
 The apparatus and the observer are isolated from the rest of the universe, and this setup constitutes the Everett Box.